Green Tea helps you lose pounds and maintain your ideal weight.

 – EGCG aids the body by causing prostate cancer cells to commit suicide.

 – EGCG may prevents skin damage and wrinkling.

 – EGCG appears to be 200 times more powerful than vitamin E at destroying free radicals, which are linked to many serious chronic illnesses like arthritis, diabetes, and cancer.

-Note: Consuming green tea leaf in powder form offers much more EGCG than drinking brewed green tea.
+Note: Consuming green tea leaves in powder form offers much more EGCG than drinking brewed green tea.

 Disclaimer: The above statements have not evaluated by FDA.
-It is not intended to diagnose, prevent, treat, and cure any diseases.
+It is not intended to diagnose, prevent, treat, and/or cure any diseases.